navicore/gamecode-mcp2/README.md

 ## Architecture

-This workspace contains two crates:
+This workspace contains three crates:

 - `mcp-server` - The MCP server that loads tools from `tools.yaml` and exposes them via the protocol
 - `mcp-client` - A client library for testing and integration
+- `mcp-host` - Streaming-aware integration layer for chat applications

 ## Usage